MickiFoerster/serialConnector/README.md

 ## Todos

-* go mod init
-* generate C code , compile it and start binary with root rights if /dev/ device needs root permissions
+* C code chile process reacts with termination when SIGINT is sent to Go process
 * yaml file to configure host or target, commands, init,test,result scripts etc.